Coastal Otter Project

 out more about

-After a gestation of several years we are about to launch our Coastal Otter Project.
-This will be a collaborative project with other Mammal and Otter Groups in the South West.
+After a gestation of several years we have launched our Coastal Otter Project.
+This is a collaborative project with other Mammal and Otter Groups in the South West.
 The aim is to try and understand more about how otters in Cornwall use coastal habitats.

 Otters in Cornwall are widely recorded on the rivers, streams and ponds.
 Sightings and records from the coast are less common.
 The coastal environment is a rich resource for otters and they certainly use it on occasion but we have little information about how important it is for them.